stellar/stellar-cli/CONTRIBUTING.md

 ### Installing all required dependencies

 You may want to install all required dependencies locally.
 This includes installing `rustup`, `make`, `libudev`, `jq` from your package manager.
-After all dependencies are installed, you can start with running `make install` to build `stellar-cli` and install it!
+After all dependencies are installed, you can start by running `make install` to build `stellar-cli` and install it!

 ### Using `nix`